1b2h/ChooseToCode/Module10.md

 ###Wire Up the Model in HTML

 Let's turn back now to the HTML and connect up the model that we just added to our controller.
 We're going to use the "ng-model" attribute to connect each input, but notice that it is we use "User.firstName".
 That dot in the is telling the code to use the firstName value of the User object.
 We will also add the "ng-model-options" and set to `"{ getterSetter: true }"` which tells AngularJS that we are using functions for getting the value and setting the value.
-This is because we could use javascript someone else on the page to update the User object.
+This is because we could use javascript somewhere else on the page to update the User object.

 ```HTML
 <div class="row">